 Tracking productivity is the key to a continuous improvement culture.
 You need to understand what’s happening in order to improve upon it.
 One of the best ways to track employee productivity is through a project management software such as WorkflowMax.
 Your team can track their time against their jobs, and at the end of the month you can pull up reports and see staff performance against a range of variables.
 You’ll easily be able to see trends and areas that can be improved, and you’ll have the data you need to build productivity benchmarks.

 Productivity isn’t just about doing more things, more often.
-It’s a deeply strategic technique in working smarter toward achieving your goals.
-By creating and implementing an ongoing productivity improvement strategy, you ensure your company will continue to thrive and remain competitive.
+It’s a deeply strategic technique in working smarter towards achieving your goals.
+By creating and implementing an ongoing productivity improvement strategy, you'll ensure your business will continue to thrive and remain competitive.